Más Información

 Chinese Foreign Ministry spokesperson Zhao Lijian urged the U.S. “to stop creating troubles on the South China Sea issues.
 China will continue to resolutely safeguard its sovereignty and security in accordance with the law.”

 Nevertheless, the pincer movement in the allied grand strategy was completed on Tuesday.
-Japan’s Ministry of Defense released its , accusing Beijing of “relentlessly” pushing its way toward the Senkaku Islands on the East China Sea, saying it was becoming “a matter of grave concern” along with North Korea’s modernization of its ballistic missile arsenal.
+Japan’s Ministry of Defense released its annual white paper , accusing Beijing of “relentlessly” pushing its way toward the Senkaku Islands on the East China Sea, saying it was becoming “a matter of grave concern” along with North Korea’s modernization of its ballistic missile arsenal.

 Much as the territorial dispute surrounding the South China Sea, the conflict over the Senkaku Islands (known in China as Diaoyu ) is a legacy of the postwar order.